 During treatment some people are aware of different sensations, such as mild or strong tension that gradually disappears, or a feeling of relaxation.
 Other people are unaware of anything happening during the treatment but notice that they feel very different post treatment.

-The first consultation lasts for up to one hour where a full case history is taken, followed by a thorough postural and movement evaluation.
+How Nick works The first consultation lasts for up to one hour where a full case history is taken, followed by a thorough postural and movement evaluation.
 Once a diagnosis is reached, Nick will discuss with you the most appropriate options relating to your care (or that of your child).
 If osteopathic treatment is felt to be appropriate, with your consent, a wide range of gentle manual techniques may be used.

 Treatment is tailored specifically for the individual and advice is given about how you can best help yourself (or your child) to improve the problem and alleviate symptoms.
 Stretching, strengthening or mobility exercises may be prescribed, as well as advice on posture, diet, ergonomics and lifestyle.